Rays314/LinebotSample/README.md

         `git add .`
         `git commit -m "Initial Commit"`
         `git push -u origin master`

 1. Change the default editor of git to VS Code locally. ([Ref.](https://stackoverflow.com/a/36427485))
     `git config core.editor "code --wait"`

 1. Google sheet and project
     1. Create a Google sheet
     1. Create a Google apps script project with "tool" -> "script editor" in the toolbar
     1. Login to Google with clasp
         `clasp login`
-    1. Link to the project and download a removable `code.js` file to the `src` folder under the working directory with the command.
-(Note that `<script ID>` can be found in the project settings.)
+    1. Link to the project (Note that `<script ID>` can be found in the project settings.)
         `clasp clone <script ID> --rootDir ./src`
+    1. Remove the useless file `code.js`
+        `rm ./src/code.js` (in Linux)
+        `del .\src\code.js` (in Windows)
+    1. Update the changes to Google
+        `clasp push`

-1. Deploy on Google with the following instructions in the **legacy** editor (Why lagacy: [#1](/../../issues/1))
+1. Deploy on Google with the following instructions in the **classic** editor (Why classic: [#1](/../../issues/1))
-    1. Switch to the legacy editor by entering the script editor and click the “Use legacy editor” on the upper-right corner.
+    1. Switch to the classic editor by entering the script editor and click the “Use classic editor” on the upper-right corner.
-    1. Click “publish” on the toolbar
+    1. Click “Publish” on the toolbar and then "Deploy as web app..."
     1. Project version: New
     1. Description: Initial deployment
     1. Execute the app as: Me